GeorgeUbong/GeorgeUbong/README.md

 ###

 <p align="left">Hello, I'm Ubong!, a dedicated Frontend developer and UI designer, I create mobile applications and websites with JavaScript Frameworks and Flutter.
-I am always ready and learn new thuings and collaborate with you all. thanks</p>
+I am always ready to learn new things and collaborate with you all. thanks</p>

 ###